-Insurance Fund refunds for the period ended December 31, 2020 totaled \$339.
+Insurance Fund refunds for the period ended December 31, 2021 totaled \$0 due to the Insurance Fund with the Farm Credit Insurance Corporation being underfunded.
 This line item includes a nonrecurring refund from the Farm Credit System Insurance Corporation as a result of overfunding during the previous year(s).
-For the period ended December 31, 2019 Insurance Fund refunds totaled \$366, and for December 31, 2018 the total was \$989.
+For the period ended December 31, 2020 Insurance Fund refunds totaled \$339, and for December 31, 2019 the total was \$366.

-Other noninterest income increased \$1,443 from \$181 at December 31, 2019 to \$1,624 at December 31, 2020.
+Other noninterest income decreased \$1,359 from \$1,624 at December 31, 2020 to \$265 at December 31, 2021.
 This line item includes recovery amounts from allocated surplus for some borrowers in default, payments received regarding settlement agreements, and volume incentives earned from AgFirst for secondary market loans sold.
-Other noninterest income increased from \$178 in 2018 to \$181 in 2019.
+Other noninterest income increased from \$181 in 2019 to \$1,624 in 2020.